shamgom/goad-global-optimization/README.md

-# GOAD v5.0 - Complete Implementation
+# GOAD (Global Optimization with Adsorbed species using ASE Design)

 Welcome to GOAD v5.0 (Global Optimization with Adsorbed species using ASE Design), a comprehensive Python application for optimizing molecular adsorption configurations on crystal surfaces using genetic algorithms.